volgrado/schemas-work/README.md

-# SchemaScribe
+# SchemasWork

-SchemaScribe is a modern, offline-first, and privacy-focused knowledge management tool designed to help you build and visualize complex schemas and conceptual frameworks.
+SchemasWork is a modern, offline-first, and privacy-focused knowledge management tool designed to help you build and visualize complex schemas and conceptual frameworks.
 It leverages a powerful text editor and AI-driven features to streamline the process of learning, brainstorming, and documenting.

 ## Core Features